TykTechnologies/tyk-operator/docs/getting-started.md

   name: standard-pol
 ```

-Furthermore, in the "documentation" field we have a the swagger API definition of httpbin encoded in base64.
+Furthermore, in the "documentation" field we have the swagger API definition of httpbin encoded in base64.
 All documentation descriptions need to be encoded base64.

 ### 3. Publishing the API to the Tyk Portal